Kxngh/BERT_Bangla_HS/README.md

 - **Model Training**
   - Fine-tunes the Bangla-BERT model over 3 epochs using PyTorch.
   - Utilizes the AdamW optimizer and CrossEntropy loss.
-  - Evaluates the model after each epoch, printing metrics such as Accuracy, Precision, Recall, and F1 Score.
+  - Evaluates the model after each epoch, printing metrics such as Accuracy, Precision, Recall and F1 Score.

 - **Visualization**
   - Plots training loss and evaluation metrics using matplotlib.